FAIRsharing/json-schema-tools/README.md

 ## Introduction

-This project is about creating human and machine reabable models representing metadata semantic and syntactic shapes and providing a toolkit to help users deal with these schemas.
+This project is about creating human and machine readable models representing metadata semantic and syntactic shapes and providing a toolkit to help users deal with these schemas.
 In order to create these representations we chose one of the most common format used for exchanging data over the web: the JavaScript Object Notation (JSON).

-The JSON-Schema specification is an easy way to inform about the syntactic constrains an object is subject to, but becomes hardly readble by human when represented with semantic identifiers.
+The JSON-Schema specification is an easy way to inform about the syntactic constrains an object is subject to, but becomes hardly readable by human when represented with semantic identifiers.
 In order to cope with this, the semantic constrains were separated from the syntactic ones by using context files inspired by the JSON-LD specification.
-This seperation of concerns has been greatly helpful to create a machine and human readble system for representing syntactic and semantic contrains.
+This separation of concerns has been greatly helpful to create a machine and human readable system for representing syntactic and semantic constrains.

 The input used to create the toolkit can be found as follow:
 - Minimum Information About Cell Assays: [MIACA](https://github.com/FAIRsharing/mircat/tree/master/miaca)